wlodarcd-capgemini/awstraining-backend/README.md

 This is base AWS account id that we use for the base repository.
 You must replace this with your own account id in all files.

-Then, you should look for all occurrences of:
-* <<CUSTOM_UNIQUE_BUCKET_STRING>>

-This string should be some unique value.
+Then, you should go to **wrapper.properties** and set **UNIQUE_BUCKET_STRING** to your custom, unique string, that will be added as a suffix to your state bucket name.

 It is important to come up with a unique value, as this will affect the name of the Terraform state bucket that will be created, thus it must be unique globally.
 Please also do not make it too long.

 E.g.:
 * daja819ad

 Push changes to your remote repository.

-Then you should create a new profile in ```C:\Users\YOURUSER\.aws\credentials``` and set credentials to your account:
+Then, in order to be able to apply Terraform changes locally, you should create a new profile in ```C:\Users\YOURUSER\.aws\credentials``` and set credentials to your account:
 ```
 [backend-test]
 aws_access_key_id = YOUR_ACCESS_KEY_ID